 Students submit their projects in various scientific categories.
 Judging is competitive and the top three winners in each category from both divisions advance to the state fair.
 The overall top six projects in the Senior Division, called "Best of Fair", advance directly to the international competition.
 About 7-8 projects are assigned to each group of judges (typically consisting of 4-5 people).
 Judges will be able to preview student documentation prior to the scheduled interviews.
 Each judging team will meet in a 3-4 hour video session and conduct joint interviews with students, one project at a time.
 After all students have been interviewed, judges will confer and jointly determine the ranking.
 Senior categories will be judged from Feb 9-11, Junior ones from Feb 16-19.
 We offer an orientation session in the week leading up to the fair.

 Junior Division: Undergraduate (3rd year and above) and graduate students, as well as professionals with either a degree or 3 years of experience in the applicable science category

 Senior Division: Graduate students, professionals with either a degree or 5 years of experience in the applicable science category.

 Judging Process Overview for Elementary Division

-Elementary students submit their projects by grade level; each one is judged on its own merit and receives a 1st, 2nd or 3rd place ribbon.
-Each judge is assigned six to seven projects; it is a 2 – 3 hour commitment.
-We offer orientation sessions in the weeks leading up to the fair.
+Elementary students submit their projects by grade level; each one is judged on its own merit and receives a 1st, 2nd or 3rd rating ribbon.
+Each judge is assigned six to seven projects.
+This year, judging will consist of a document review without interviews.
+Judges will have two days to complete their assignments.